genesiscommunitysuccess/docs/plugins/api-docs/README.md

 This is a custom docusaurus plugin to move the api docs and readme files from select foundation-ui npm packages into the docs project.

-Create a manifest ts file containing the package and output information of each package you wish the plugin to process.
+Edit the manifest ts file containing the package and output information of each package you wish the plugin to process.
 ```json
 {
   "packages": [